-Have your carpet professionally deep cleaned before it becomes too soiled.
+Have your carpet professionally deep cleaned.
 A good thorough cleaning for your higher traffic areas should be performed at least every 12 to 18 months.
-See More on Cleaning Methods

 A well maintained home and clean carpet will not only add value to your home it will also extend the life of your carpet, protect your carpet warranty, reduce household and pet odors, assist you in keeping your family healthy and your friends and other visitors will be impressed at how nice your home looks.

 While optical brighteners can make a carpet appear cleaner, they have a harmful effect on carpet fibers.
 Technical people in the carpet industry have unanimously taken a stand against the use of brightening agents in the cleaning process.
 But, even with all of the adverse publicity, optical brighteners or color brighteners, as they are often called, are still used in some spot cleaning products, shampoo, dry-foam and extraction detergents.

 Optical brighteners are actually dyes, which reflect the light and eventually cause yellowing in carpet fibers.
 For this reason alone, every legitimate carpet cleaning company should outlaw their use.

 Follow these 7 easy Carpet Care tips and your carpet will stay looking new longer.